akhiljozph/ExSaIn/README.md

 ✨ Your new, shiny [Nx workspace](https://nx.dev) is ready ✨.

 [Learn more about this workspace setup and its capabilities](https://nx.dev/getting-started/tutorials/angular-monorepo-tutorial?utm_source=nx_project&amp;utm_medium=readme&amp;utm_campaign=nx_projects) or run `npx nx graph` to visually explore what was created.
-Now, let's get you up to speed!
+Now, let's

-## Run tasks

 To run the dev server for your app, use: